 How can something so tiny come with so many things?
 This question might come to mind while shopping for baby items or organizing your home.
 Prioritize must-haves, or you’ll quickly use up all available storage space; plus, it’s essential to leave some room to grow as your needs change.

 Furniture pieces that double as storage, like an ottoman or media stand, come in clutch for small spaces.
 Plus, multi-functional pieces help you clear clutter and store new toys, books, and playthings without feeling crowded.
 The process may feel daunting, but creating an organized space everyone loves isn’t an impossible task.

 There are many tasteful ways to increase your storage without forgoing breathable living space; Research small space solutions and ideas to discover ways to store items while maintaining a balanced look.
 Make vertical shelving your best friend.
 Install shelving anywhere you can, as high as you can.
 It may seem excessive at first, but it fills up quickly.
 Use any remaining wall space to hang items that would otherwise take up too much floor space.
-Strollers and highchairs, for example, are often made to be collapsible and can easily be hung on a wall or back of a door, leaving more valuable storage space for bulkier items.
+For example, strollers and highchairs are often made to be collapsible and can easily be hung on a wall or back of a door, leaving more valuable storage space for bulkier items.

 As you prepare your home and family for a new baby, try to stay calm.
-It’s an exciting time, and you can use this growing stage as an excuse to upgrade your furniture and storage solutions at the same time.
+It’s an exciting time, and you can use this growing stage as an excuse to upgrade your furniture and storage solutions simultaneously.
 Some dining room tables have built-in drawers to store silverware, plates, and other utensils, which in turn can free up some drawer and cupboard space for other baby-related things.

 Renovating RemindersRenovating Reminders

 This one may not be an available option for everyone.
 Still, if you have the time, money, the right permits, and permission from your owner’s association, an apartment renovation can be the perfect solution for your lack of space.